Nolan Family Center for Cardiovascular Health

 Susan White is a registered dietitian nutritionist and serves as the administrative and program lead for prevention and women’s heart health at the Minneapolis Heart Institute®.
 She is adept at simplifying complex nutrition messages found in the news or research into practical tips for improving heart health and frequently gives community presentations.

 Program Director, Nolan Family Center for Cardiovascular Health

-Gretchen Benson oversees the center’s operational strategy including investigator-initiated research studies, professional and community education and marketing/communications.
+Gretchen Benson oversees the center’s operational strategy including investigator-initiated research studies, professional and community education.
 As a dietitian and certified diabetes care and education specialist, she has research interests in nutrition, behaviors and population health.
 She currently serves on the American Diabetes Association’s professional practice committee tasked with updating the Standards of Care in Diabetes, as well as the MN Department of Health Statewide Heart Disease and Stroke Prevention Committee.